 proved themselves worthy fighters, capable of defeating the forces of the British Empire.

 Among the dead were the brilliant young American doctor and political activist Joseph Warren, recently commissioned as a major general but fighting as a private, and the British Major John Pitcairn, who two months before had led the Redcoats into Lexington.
 Pitcairn is believed to be buried in the crypt of Old North Church.

 The monument's zenith is reached by a flight of 294 steps.
 There's no elevator, but the views from the observatory are worth the effort of the arduous climb.
-A statue of Colonel Prescott stands guard at the base.
-In the Bunker Hill Museum across the street, artifacts and exhibits tell the story of the battle, while a detailed diorama shows the action in miniature.
+From April through June, due to high numbers, all visitors who wish to climb must first obtain a pass from the Bunker Hill Museum at 43 Monument Square.
+Climbing passes are free, but limited in number and offered on a first-come, first-served basis.
+The museum's artifacts and exhibits tell the story of the battle, while a detailed diorama shows the action in miniature.